Adwaith-Rajesh/calsen/docs/calsenignore.md

 allow the user to ignore files and folder from being indexed

 - \* -> matches 0 to more characters
-- ? -> matched 0 or 1 character
+- ? -> matches 1 character

 ## rules